School District of Palm Beach County

 FIG. 1 | SDPBC’S THREE PILLAR APPROACH

-TO REALIZING EQUITY
+TO REALIZING access and opportunity

 The policy addresses “existing practices and procedures that have inhibited success for some students.
 These barriers have translated into low academic achievement for certain groups of students, including but not limited to: African American, Haitian, of other African descent, Hispanic, Latino, Guatemalan Mayan, English Language Learners, economically disadvantaged, lesbian, gay, bisexual, transgender, or questioning (LGBTQ), and students with disabilities.
 This is neither a coincidental occurrence or an accurate reflection of how these students are capable of performing.”

-– Excerpt from SDPBC’s Equity Policy
+– Excerpt from SDPBC’s access and opportunity Policy

-The district grounded implementation of their equity policy around the belief that exposure to accelerated course work created vital opportunities for students.
+The district grounded implementation of their access and opportunity policy around the belief that exposure to accelerated course work created vital opportunities for students.
 The philosophy embraced expansion; guiding school leaders to focus on increasing participation instead of limiting access to keep performance data high.
 In fact, now when school leaders see 100% pass rates in courses they see it as an opportunity to enroll even more students to create more opportunities.
 The 100% pass rate is an indicator that there may be other students in the school who could benefit from access and exposure to a particular course or some student groups who may have been unintentionally left out.

 "The goal is for all classrooms, including advanced courses, to look like a microcosm of the courtyard where all students are represented—with respect to gender, ethnic background, native language, and learning ability."